View Current

 2. initiate the appointment process through the relevant HR system; and

-3. notify the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International of the appointment.
+3. notify the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global of the appointment.

 Part I - Privileges and Conditions